The Smooth Entropy Formalism for von Neumann Algebras: Acknowledgments

 \section{Acknowledgments}

-We thank Renato Renner for suggesting this work and an instructive discussion about privacy amplification.
+We thank Renato Renner for instructive discussions about privacy amplification.
 We would also like to thank Marco Tomamichel for many insightful discussions about the smooth entropy formalism, and for detailed feedback on the first version of this paper.
-We gratefully acknowledge discussions with Matthias Christandl, Reinhard Werner, Michael Walter, and Joseph Renes.
-MB and VBS are both deeply grateful for the hospitality and the inspiring working environment at the Institut Mittag-Leffler in Djursholm, Sweden, where this work was started.
-MB is supported by the Swiss National Science Foundation (grant PP00P2-128455) and the German Science Foundation (grants CH 843/1-1 and CH 843/2-1).
-FF acknowledges support from the Graduiertenkolleg 1463 of the Leibniz Universit\"at Hannover, and FF and VBS both acknowledge support by the BMBF project QUOREP as well as the DFG cluster of excellence QUEST.
+We acknowledge discussions with Matthias Christandl, Reinhard F.~Werner, Michael Walter, and Joseph M.~Renes.
+We thank an anonymous reviewer for pointing out an error in the proof of Lemma~\ref{thm:mainuncert} and a detailed explanation of how to fix it.
+MB and VBS are both grateful for the hospitality and the inspiring working environment at the Institute Mittag-Leffler in Djursholm, Sweden, where this work was started.
+Most of this work was done while MB was at ETH Zurich, and FF and VBS were at the University of Hanover.
+MB acknowledges funding provided by the Institute for Quantum Information and Matter, an NSF Physics Frontiers Center (NFS Grant PHY-1125565) with support of the Gordon and Betty Moore Foundation (GBMF-12500028).
+Additional funding support was provided by the ARO grant for Research on Quantum Algorithms at the IQIM (W911NF-12-1-0521).
+FF acknowledges support from the Graduiertenkolleg 1463 of the Leibniz University Hanover and by the Japan Society for the Promotion of Science (JSPS) by KAKENHI grant No. 24-02793, and FF and VBS both acknowledge support by the BMBF project QUOREP as well as the DFG cluster of excellence QUEST.